 Castello di Ugento’s restaurant, Il Tempo Nuovo, is where your culinary experience will begin in Ugento.
 Here we celebrate local, seasonal cuisine, as Chef Tommaso Sanguedolce re-imagines Puglia’s traditional dishes for the 21st century, dissecting recipes passed down through families over the centuries and conjuring gastronomic creations from the simplest ingredients.

-You will experience the distinctive cuisine of Il Tempo Nuovo, in the antique paved courtyard, the ancient stables, or soon in the vaulted room known as La Torre Scoperta whose glass floor reveals a Norman Tower that was unearthed in 2015 during the renovation.
+You will experience the distinctive cuisine of Il Tempo Nuovo, in the antique paved courtyard, the ancient stables, or in the vaulted room known as La Torre Scoperta whose glass floor reveals a Norman Tower from the 12th century that was unearthed in 2015 during the renovation.

 Wine will be a great part of the experience, highlighting the excellent wines from Puglia as well as a chosen variety of other Italian regions and some of the best historical wines from France.